If you are interested in booking any of these speakers, please contact RoanokeAISE@gmail.com.

 Michael Bentley

-Michael L. Bentley is a Roanoke native and retired from the science and environmental education faculty of the University of Tennessee, Knoxville.
-He earned advanced degrees from the University of Pennsylvania and the University of Virginia and directed the Science Institute for Teachers at Hollins University in Roanoke for 7 years.
-His 38 years in teaching included work at Virginia Tech and National-Louis University in Chicago.
-He served on the national expert panel on science for Education.com.
+Dr. Michael Bentley, a Roanoke native, is retired from the science and environmental education faculty of the University of Tennessee, Knoxville.
+He earned advanced degrees from the University of Pennsylvania and the University of Virginia.
+After retiring, for seven years he directed a successful summer professional development program for K-6 teachers at Hollins University.
+His thirty-eight years in teacher education included eight years each at Virginia Tech and Chicago’s National-Louis University while serving for seven years on the national expert panel on science for education.com.
 Among his two-dozen books are Connecting Children to Nature (2014), An Educator’s Field Guide (2011). and Teaching Constructivist Science (2007).
-He continues to write and do part-time work in science teacher education through the Lawrence Hall of Science.
-He is a member of St. James Episcopal Church, Roanoke, and married to its Rector of 19 years, the Rev. Susan Bentley.
-They have three grown children and reside in Salem.
-His cv is available at http://web.utk.edu/~mbentle1/
+He is a member of St. Paul’s Episcopal Church, Salem, and is married to the Rev. Susan Bentley.
+They have three grown children and live in Salem.

 Topics: